sschmid/Entitas/README.md

 var entity = repo.CreateEntity();
 entity.isMovable = true;

-// Returns all entities having MoveComponent.
-Matcher.Movable is also generated for you. var entities = repo.GetEntities(Matcher.Movable);
+// Returns all entities having MoveComponent and PositionComponent.
+Matchers are also generated for you. var entities = repo.GetEntities(Matcher.AllOf(Matcher.Movable, Matcher.Position));
 foreach (var e in entities) {
     // do something
 }